New "metric-affine-like" generalization of Yang-Mills theory: Motivation

 \section{Motivation}

-The deep kinship between the Yang-Mills theory (YM), which describes strong and electro-weak interactions, and the Einstein theory of gravity (EG) is commonplace today.
-This kinship is based on the fact that at the center of the formalism of both theories is the same geometric object---the covariant derivative or connection.
+The deep kinship between the Yang-Mills theory (YM), which describes strong and electro-weak interactions, and the Einstein theory of gravity (EG) is well-known today.
+This kinship is based on the fact that at the center of both theories lies the same geometric object---covariant derivative, or connection.
 In case of YM, it has the form

 where $\partial_a$ is the coordinate derivative, $\bm{\varphi} \cong \varphi^\alpha$ is the gauge-charged field, $\alpha$ is the internal color index\footnote{If one expression is obtained from another by discarding indices, we prefer to connect them not by the equality $=$, but by the isomorphism sign $\cong$.